 I. To examine the feasibility to manufacture autologous CD19 CAR T cells at a minimum target dose of 1.0 x 10^6 cells/kilogram using the CliniMACS automated system.

 II.
-To determine the safety of administering high-dose conditioning chemotherapy with cyclophosphamide and fludarabine with rituximab prior to CD19 CAR-T cell therapy in patients with relapsed (R)/refractory (R) diffuse large B cell lymphoma (DLBCL) and to find the recommended regimen after phase II dose for this therapy.
+To determine the safety of administering high-dose conditioning chemotherapy with cyclophosphamide and fludarabine with rituximab prior to CD19 CAR-T cell therapy in patients with relapsed (R)/refractory (R) diffuse large B cell lymphoma (DLBCL) and in patients with primary or secondary CNS lymphoma with or without concurrent systemic DLBCL.

-III.
-To determine the safety of infusion of chimeric antigen receptor T cells targeting CD19 in adults with R/R DLBCL.
+IV.
+To determine the safety of infusion of chimeric antigen receptor T cells targeting CD19 in adults with R/R DLBCL or patients with R/R primary or secondary CNS lymphoma with or without concurrent systemic DLBCL.

 SECONDARY OBJECTIVES: